-Boil the eggs (2 pcs) for 10 minutes in a pot, submerge in cold water immediately and when cool on the bench crash the shell all around with your palm and peel.
-Cut them in quarters or thin slices, or even crash them in very small pieces with your hands.
+Boil the eggs (2 pcs) for 10 minutes in a pot, submerge in cold water immediately and when cool place on the bench, crash the shell all around with your palm, and peel.
+Cut them in quarters or thin slices, or even shred them in very small pieces with your hands.

 Cut the stale bread (1 cup) in small bite sizes and place in a bowl.
 Cover them in olive oil and salt them.
 Heat a nonstick pan over high heat and dry the bread until you have a nice dark colour on all sides - I used wholegrain seeded bread but any will work just fine.

 Cut the sundried tomatoes (bought in a jar) in small pieces (6 pcs).

 Wash the lettuce leaves (form 1 small pc) in cold water with some vinegar and dry them well.
 Roll the leaves in a bunch and cut them in 1 cm stripes.

 Cut some spring onions, white and green parts, diagonally in thin stripes (3 pcs)

 So far so good.
 Now for the dressing, in a bowl place:

 Anchovy fillets, 2 pcs, smashed to a paste either in a pestle and mortar, or with the body of your chef's knife